Catholic Church in Japan: Catholic education in Japan

 The Catholic Church is involved in religious education in Japan, providing learning opportunities to both Catholic and non-Catholic students.
 According to the Catholic Bishops' Conference of Japan, Japan has a total of 828 Catholic educational institutions.
 The Church operates different types of schools, which can be seen below:

 The Jesuit Sophia University in Chiyoda, Tokyo is listed in the Times Higher Education and QS Global University rankings, and is considered one of the top private universities in Japan.
 It is one of 37 universities selected by the Japanese Government to participate in the Top Global University Project and receive financial assistance to boost globalisation in Japan and foster research.

 Other Catholic universities in Japan include Nanzan University (Nagoya, Aichi) and the Elisabeth University of Music (Hiroshima, Hiroshima).

+Notable Japanese Roman Catholic sisters and priests

+Okamura Fuku, nun and co-founder of the Missionary Sisters of St. John the Evangelist.

+Magdalene of Nagasaki, tertiary of the Order of Augustinian Recollects.

+Domingos Chohachi Nakamura, missionary and priest.